webauthz/handbook/README.md

 replaces prior access tokens with new access tokens for the same origin and path.
 To enforce that the old token is not used, an authorization server could revoke the original access token when issuing a replacement access token.

+## Refresh access tokens

+To limit the amount of time that attackers have to mount an attack on an access token, the authorization server may issue access tokens with a relatively short validity period.
+The client may refresh the access tokens using the [Exchange](#exchange) API to continue accesing the resource.

+When using lookup tokens,
+the resource server can revoke the access tokens granted to any application by deleting tokens or setting their expiration time to zero.

+When using self-encoded tokens, revocation is not directly possible since the tokens are verified by a cryptographic key and not by looking up anything in a database or remote server.
+This is because people who use self-encoded tokens do it with the intent to avoid such lookups on every request.

+In OAuth 2.0, refresh tokens are used as a workaround, essentially allowing self-encoded tokens to be used for a limited time without a database lookup, and then a more occasional use of the refresh token (with a database lookup) to request a new access token to be issued.
+The use of the refresh token provides the opportunity to revoke access by refusing to issue a new access token.

+In Webauthz, each client has its own client token which is used to authorize the refresh of an access token.
+The [exchange](#exchange) API allows the client to exchange an old access token for a new access token by providing the old access token.
+The authorization server may limit the number of times a client refreshes a particular access token, or it may keep track of a maximum refresh date beyond which a particular access token may not be refreshed.
+These limits may be stored in the access token (if it is self-encoded) or in the corresponding record (when using database lookups) or in a separate underlying permission.

+An implementation may limit the validity period of a token and require the application to obtain a replacement token at the end of that validity period.
+This is indicated by the `access_token_max_seconds` attribute provided to the application in the [exchange](#exchange) response.

+Where an exchange response includes `access_token_max_seconds`, the application MAY repeat the exchange step to obtain a new access token.
+The authorization server MAY refuse to issue a new access token until the `access_token` expires, or within a window of time around the access token expiration date to allow for clock difference and a little planning to avoid service interruptions.

+Applications SHOULD avoid making a resource request with the `access_token` after the expiration date computed with `access_token_max_seconds`.

+An application MAY pre-emptively refresh the access token before the `access_token_max_seconds` have passed.

+To obtain a new access token, an application makes an [exchange](#exchange) request to the authorization server with the `access_token` instead of the `grant_token`.
+The [exchange](#exchange) request MUST include an `Authorization` header with the application's client token.

+The new access token MAY have different scopes or permissions than the prior access token.

 ## Access control in resource server